The Best AI Construction Estimating Software in 2026

 Head-to-Head: Best Construction Takeoff Software Comparison

-| Platform | Core Strength | Workflow Limit | Pricing Structure |
+| Platform | Core Strength | Workflow Notes | Pricing Structure |

 |---|---|---|---|

-| Togal.AI | High-speed footprint detection | Stops at quantity output; no procurement | Per-user subscription ($299/mo standard) |
+| Togal.AI | High-speed footprint detection | Stops at quantity output; no procurement | Per-user subscription (Growth ~$299/user/mo) |

 | Autodesk Takeoff | Enterprise model coordination | High setup complexity; expensive ecosystem | Custom enterprise licensing |